List of The Sopranos characters: Charmaine Bucco

 Charmaine Bucco is played by Kathrine Narducci.
 Charmaine is the wife of Artie Bucco and a childhood friend of Carmela and Tony Soprano.
 She co-owns the restaurant Nuovo Vesuvio with her husband.
-Charmaine runs the front of the house, and Artie is the head chef.
-Charmaine's education is referenced periodically in the series: in The Test Dream it is revealed that she is a licensed notary public and in Everybody Hurts it is revealed that she went to the Wharton School of Business.
-She and her husband have three children Chiara Bucco, Melissa Bucco, and Arthur "Art" Bucco III.
+Charmaine runs the front of house, and Artie is the head chef.
+Charmaine's education is referred to periodically in the series: in The Test Dream it is revealed that she is a licensed notary public and in Everybody Hurts it is revealed that she went to the Wharton School of Business.
+She and her husband have three children: Chiara Bucco, Melissa Bucco, and Arthur "Art" Bucco III.

-In season one, Charmaine and Carmela drift apart.
+In Season 1, Charmaine and Carmela drift apart.
 Charmaine resents that Carmela enjoys an affluent lifestyle that is only made possible by her husband's criminal activities.
 She discourages Artie from associating with Tony because of his criminal lifestyle.
 When Carmela hires the Buccos to cater a silent auction fundraiser at the Soprano home, Carmela treats Charmaine like a servant.
 This prompts Charmaine to reveal that she dated and had sex with Tony in high school at the same time he was beginning to date Carmela when she was spending the summer with her parents on Long Beach Island.

 Following a series of escalating arguments, Artie and Charmaine separate.
 Artie moves out of the family home, but the two still reluctantly run the business together.
-Charmaine ultimately reconciles with Artie in season six.
+Charmaine ultimately reconciles with Artie in Season 6.